The Lapidarium of Kings

 After years exposed to the elements, many of the old statues have fallen into decay and been replaced.
 Among them, the statue of King Frederik V on horseback in a plaster of Paris version of the French sculptor Saly’s equestrian statue from Amalienborg Palace Square – the most expensive statue in Danish history and ranked among the best in the world.

 Some of the statues are the size of a human being.
-Others, that might have seemed really small up on a building when seen from the ground, are much bigger when seen "eye to eye".
+Others, that might have seemed small upon a building when seen from the ground, are much bigger when seen "eye to eye".

 What is a lapidarium?